Public Record & Evidence Map – A Whistleblower Led Archive of:

 Tax Residency & U.S. Reporting Risk (Assessment)

-Across the last ~15 years, publicly available material and first-hand communications suggest that Chad Eugene Willis has predominantly operated from Mexico / Latin America while presenting himself as the driving force behind U.S.–facing businesses, including Plus Brand / Agua Plus.
+Across the last ~15 years, publicly available material and first-hand communications suggest that Chad Eugene Willis has predominantly operated from Mexico / Latin America while presenting himself as the driving force behind U.S.–facing businesses, including Plus Brand / AGUA Plus.

 If he is a U.S. person for tax purposes (citizen or green-card holder) and effectively controls or materially benefits from U.S.–source income, U.S.–domiciled entities, or intellectual property, then his long-term offshore operating pattern raises obvious questions for IRS reporting, disclosure, and enforcement.
 Those questions become more acute when combined with: